Basma23/learning-journal/Operators and Loops.md

 We use the operators of **logical** to specify the logic between variables or values.

-**Ther are three types of logical operators and these are:**
+**There are three types of logical operators and these are:**
 - LOGICAL AND &&
 - LOGICAL OR
 - LOGICAL NOT !

 # What are the loops #

-we use loop to a test for a condition if it return true to us then the condition will be chicked again til return false to us then our loop will be broken.
+we use loop to a test for a condition if it return true to us then the condition will be checked again til return false to us then our loop will be broken.

 **For loops there are three types and these are:**
 - For loop
 - While loop
 - Do while loop

-**For loop** is using counter for its condition which mean that it instructs code specifyed number for runing, and we write it like this for(initialization, condition, update){}.
+**For loop** is using counter for its condition which mean that it instructs code specified number for running, and we write it like this for(initialization, condition, update){}.

 **While loop** we use it to instruct the code to run each time as long as a specified condition is true.